Search API Connector Documentation

 Step 4: Enter a Request URL

-Enter a request URL.
-Available request URLs should be provided by your application’s API documentation.
+Enter a request URL (or multiple request URLs).
+Available request URLs should be provided by your application's API documentation, or you can check our list of guides to many popular APIs.
 For example, enter this URL to fetch data about Radiohead from the iTunes API:

 https://itunes.apple.com/search?term=radiohead

-Each application’s API documentation will also tell you whether authentication is required, and, if so, how to apply it.
-Typically authentication is applied by including a query string parameter in the URL, including a key-value pair as a header, or by logging into the target site (i.e. OAuth).
+Each application's API documentation will tell you whether authentication is required, and, if so, how to apply it.
+Most commonly, they'll ask you to include an API key or token in the request URL or header of the request.

 Set where you’d like to send the response data.
 Type in a sheet name or click Set current to set the destination to your currently focused cell.

 (optional) Click the Output options button and customize your request.
-Options include setting the output mode to overwrite vs. append, choosing a report style, and more.
+Options include setting the output mode to overwrite vs. append, choosing a report style, applying pagination, and more.

 (optional) Click the Edit Fields button to preview your request.
 This will bring up a preview window where you can map fields to specific columns and choose which fields to display in your sheet.